weras2/BatchLabelMap/README.md

                  -> Mary Jane   -> MRI Scan Folder
                                 -> Volume Files
     If you checked off the **Patient Set CheckBox** the program would expect that you selected the folder Patient Set, not John Doe nor Mary Jane.
+3. **Convert Button:** This runs the script.
+All output label maps will be output in the appropriate patient folder and will be labeled according to its volume name with '-label' appended at the end.